PierreCharles/Install_Php7.0.8-ZTS_Debian/README.md

 - `pthread.sh` (optional) install and configure pthread extention using pecl.
 The script will copy the php.ini file to "cli" `/usr/local/php7/lib/php-cli.ini` then integrate the extension.

+- `remove.sh` remove all php and config of the system.

 ## Usage

 	$ git clone https://github.com/PierreCharles/Install_Php7.0.8-ZTS_Debian8.git